ducngg/v7/README.md

 This project aims to analyze the Vietnamese language to develop a faster typing method by implementing word prediction based on partial input.
 For instance, inputting only `x0ch2` should yield `xin chào` as the predicted output.

+*Completeness:* `v7` is basically better VNI, everything VNI can do, `v7` also can do.
+So you can input any possible Vietnamese words with `v7`.

 Currently, you can use the below script to open an app to try `v7` method, future plans will integrate with the keyboard so that you don't have to open the app to use `v7` method anymore.

 ![Demo](assets/v7ai.gif)